 The principal activities of the Company are investment holding and provision of logistics services.
-The principal activities of its subsidiary companies are disclosed in Note 7.
+The principal activities of its subsidiary companies are in the provision of sea freight, container haulage, air freight, freight forwarding, warehousing and marine insurance services.
 There have been no significant changes in the nature of these activities of the Company and its subsidiary companies during the financial year.